 Additional Booking Notes

 We can use your sound system.
-We need 3 voice and 3 instrument mikes on boom stands and an input for electric bass.
+We need 2 vocal and 2 instrument mikes on boom stands and an input for electric bass.
 (Think “Peter, Paul & Mary” set up- diagram attached)

 We can bring our own sound system and need one electrical outlet.
 Please check that it is working before we arrive!
 NOTE: If we're performing outside, understand that this is folk music and we have a small (coffeehouse) system.
 Someone sitting 100 yards away will have trouble hearing us – our answer is: "move closer".